NavigationContentFooter

 Can I upscale or downscale a Distributed Data Lab?Link to this anchor

-Yes, you can upscale a Data Lab cluster to distribute your workloads across a greater number of worker nodes for faster processing.
+Yes, you can upscale a Data Lab cluster to distribute your workloads across more worker nodes for faster processing.
 You can also scale it down to zero to reduce costs, while retaining your configuration and context.

 Was this page helpful?